MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/migrate-to-operations-manager-managed-instance.md

 - For Dashboards/Views that are available in MP, as dashboards/views are built into Management Pack, they'll continue to display data as they did on Operations Manager on-premises.
 - For Dashboards/Views created on Operations console, you need to reconfigure custom dashboards and views in Operations Manager managed instance (preview).
 - For Reports that are available in MP and on Operations console, Reporting Server doesn't exist in Operations Manager managed instance (preview).
-So, you need to reconfigure all reports on PowerBI.
+So, you need to reconfigure all reports on Power BI.

 # [User roles and permissions](#tab/userrole-permission)